yhoogstrate/fuma/README.md

 *sample_alias*:*format*:*filename*

 The *sample_alias* will be used for two things: (1) as column header and alias in the final output and (2) later on to link the references to the samples.
-The *format* is the fileformat in which the fusion genes are described.
+The *format* is the file format in which the fusion genes are described.
 Note some tools have multiple formats, since their interim output can also be loaded in FuMa.

 #### Formats ####